bagohart/cd-deep-broot.fish/README.md

 ## Elevator pitch: Yet another alternative cd command?
 Tons of alternative cd commands exist, such as z, bookmarks, fzf, broot and many others.
-But in the following use case, all of those are unsuitable:
+But in the following use case, I found all of them to be unsuitable:\
 Assume that you are in some directory `~/project/` and you want to cd into a directory `foo_things` which is somewhere below the current directory.

 * Shell globs, i.e. `cd **/*foo*` are annoying to type and fail if the directory isn't unique
 * bookmarks are useless if this isn't a directory you want to bookmark.
 * `z` is useless if you haven't visited this directory before.
 Worse than that, `z foo` may jump to any other matching location outside of `~/project/`.
 * `fzf` works fine, but its view of the filesystem isn't terribly helpful.
-Also, invoking fzf without an itinial search string will flood you with irrelevant matches, which can be irritating.
+Also, invoking fzf without an initial search string will flood you with irrelevant matches, which can be irritating.
-* `broot` works great, but invoking it is overkill if the search string `foo` is sufficient to uniquely identify that directory.
+* `broot` works great, but invoking it introduces a context switch that is overkill if the search string `foo` is sufficient to uniquely identify that directory.

 This plugin aims to solve this particular use case.
 Just type `cd_deep_broot foo` to `cd` into `foo_things` if it is a unique match with `foo` below `~/project/`.
 Otherwise (in the case of several or no matches), it invokes broot prepopulated with the search string `foo` to give you an overview of the filesystem and let you choose the directory manually.

 ## Requirements
-Uses [fd](https://github.com/sharkdp/fd) to search the directory and [broot](https://dystroy.org/broot/) as a fallback.
+Uses [fd](https://github.com/sharkdp/fd) to search the directory and [broot](https://dystroy.org/broot/) (actually its shell function `br`) as a fallback.\
+Also uses the `cd` function (not the cd builtin) to not break navigation `prevd` and `nextd`.

 ## Installation
 ### Using fisher: